bcit-ci/CodeIgniter/user_guide_src/source/libraries/javascript.rst

 		advantages to doing so: decreased latency, increased parallelism, and better caching.
 Notice that leaving the "http:" or "https:" off is intentional as the browser will default to the type of page your on.
-The Google CDN supports both.

-You can set the configuration item in applications/config/config.php, your own configuration file, or with set_item() calls before you intialize the class.
+You can set the configuration item in application/config/config.php, your own configuration file, or with set_item() calls before you intialize the class.
 You can find details on how to set config items in :doc:`Config Library <config>`.
 You can also specify the configuration items by passing a 2nd argument when you